 - result in an enhancement to the neighborhood’s identity

 - enlist community participation and foster a sense of community pride

 - be a project that can be permitted by City regulations

 For questions not addressed below, please feel free to email [email protected] or contact the Community Engagement Administrator at (727)587-6740, ext 7630.

 Eligible projects include physical improvements such as landscaping, entryway signs, fencing, walkways, fountains and architectural, energy-saving lighting in a common area or neighborhood entryway.
 Reimbursement is available for the cost of pre-approved projects up to a maximum of $3,000 and must include matching or in-kind funds.
 Grants are open to neighborhood associations, voluntary or mandatory homeowner’s associations, civic groups or registered crime watch groups in the City of Largo.
 If the project requires a permit, a licensed contractor must be used.
 Projects previously completed outside of this grant are not eligible for reimbursement.

 Grant application, support letter from community leader or association, budget form including quotes from two separate vendors.

 There is no formal deadline.
 Applications are accepted year-round and awarded while grant funds remain.
 Please submit your application to City Hall, P.O.
-Box 296 NE, Attn: Community Outreach Coordinator, Largo, FL 33779.
+Box 296 NE, Attn: Community Engagement Administrator, Largo, FL 33779.

-Do we need to contact the Community Outreach Coordinator before we apply?
+Do we need to contact the Community Engagement Administrator before we apply?

 Yes, contacting the coordinator will provide guidance on project and applicant eligibility, as well as answer any questions the group may have regarding the process or fund availability.
 Please send the scope of the plan before applying.
 Applications that have not been cleared will not be reviewed.